Bobyyy70/claude-mcp-setup/README.md

 1. If authentication fails:
    - Try rebooting the robots (`python setup_mcp.py --skip-prompts`)
    - Check your security clearance (OAuth credentials)
-   - Verify you've activated all necessary protocols
+   - Verify you've activated all necessary APIs
-   - Confirm your double agent status
+   - Confirm your test user status
 2. If robots aren't responding in Claude:
    - Check their configuration files
    - Verify all access codes are in place
    - Complete the Google authentication ritual
+3. If Google authentication fails:
+   - Verify all required scopes are added in OAuth consent screen
+   - Check that you are listed as a test user
+   - Ensure `gcp-oauth.keys.json` is correctly placed
+   - Try removing old credential files and reauthenticating

 Remember: Our robots are here to help!
 If you experience any issues, they're probably just having a coffee break. ☕